Improve and Upgrade Your Home's Energy Efficiency

 External Wall Insulation

-For the solid block or concrete walls that have no cavity, external wall insulation is generally the most preferred option.
+For solid block or concrete walls that have no cavity, external wall insulation is generally the most preferred option.
 This option can also be used in addition to cavity wall insulation to further improve the performance of a home's external walls.
 External wall insulation usually involves wrapping a layer of stable and rigid insulation around your home.
 External wall insulation also involves fixing a rigid insulation material on the walls and embedding a mesh into it to provide extra strength.
 Such insulation can also be covered with a render to provide weather resistance.

 Internal Wall Insulation

 You can apply internal wall insulation when your home has solid or cavity block walls.
-In this case, it means that external wall insulation is either not possible or it's not considered the best solution.
+In this case, it means that external wall insulation is either not possible or is not considered the best solution.
 This insulation process usually involves fixing insulation boards to the inside of the external walls and covering them with a distinct vapour control layer.

 The walls can also be covered with plasterboard, skim, and new painting to make the wall aesthetically appealing.
 Since boards are installed on the inside of a house, there will be a loss of space in the rooms.
 Internal wall insulation will help increase energy saving for your home.
-SEAI offers generous grants (i.e €6,000 for a detached house) for these upgrades and you may also qualify for Energy Credits.
+SEAI offers generous grants (i.e. €6,000 for a detached house) for these upgrades and you may also qualify for Energy Credits.
 Further details are available at seai.ie.

 Attic Insulation